taxio/alfred-bitwise-workflow/README.md

 ![demo](./images/demo.gif)

-The priority of each operation is as follows:
+The order of precedence for each operation is as follows:

 1. SHIFT
 1. AND